aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M02-Unit 7 Create a Virtual WAN by using Azure Portal.md

 ## Summary

-In this hands-on lab, you will create a Virtual WAN, set up a hub using the Azure Portal, and connect a VNet to the Virtual Hub.
+In this hands-on lab, you have created a Virtual WAN, set up a hub using the Azure Portal, and connected a VNet to the Virtual Hub.

 ## You have successfully completed the lab.